LukeJHarvey/GameOfLife/README.md

 - Any live cell with more than three live neighbors dies, as if by overpopulation.
 - Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+GameOfLifeBoard is the current implementation of the game
+GameOfLifeTile is an implementation from High School
+Make file only works for GameOfLifeBoard

 How To Play:
 1. Run Terminal in Main Folder
 2. In Terminal: